spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/offloading-concept.md

 - Calls to `SpawnActor` on a server that doesn't have authority over the spawned Actor

     You might want to spawn an Actor from a server where a different server has authority over the spawned Actor.
-For example, an offloaded AI might drop items that the default server worker instance should have authority over.
+For example, an offloaded AI might drop items that the main Unreal server-worker instance should have authority over.

     However, this might cause issues when the initialization logic in the calls such as `BeginPlay` and `PostInitializeComponent` is executed on the wrong server-worker instance.
 You can usually work around these issues using callbacks / RepNotify-s on the main Unreal server-worker instance to defer the execution of such logic until when the correct server-worker instance has authority over the offloaded Actor.